 Does having/getting Vibrio increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
 Studies have not been done to see if Vibrio increases the chance for miscarriage.

 Does having/getting Vibrio increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Vibrio infection during pregnancy, at any time, has not been well studied, so it is not known if Vibrio can harm a developing baby.
-The symptoms of Vibrio infection (diarrhea and vomiting) can lead to dehydration which can be of concern for pregnancy.
-Antibiotics that kill Vibrio bacteria have been used to treat Vibrio during pregnancy.
-If a person has a Vibrio infection, they should remind their healthcare provider that they are pregnant, and the healthcare provider can discuss treatment options.
+Vibrio infection during pregnancy has not been well studied, so it is not known if Vibrio can harm a fetus.

 Would having/getting Vibrio increase the chance of other pregnancy related problems?

-Studies have not been done to see if Vibrio increases the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces (2500 grams) at birth).
+Studies have not been done to see if Vibrio increases the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+The symptoms of Vibrio infection (diarrhea and vomiting) can lead to dehydration which can be of concern for pregnancy.

 Does having/getting Vibrio in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if Vibrio can cause behavior or learning issues for the child.
+Studies have not been done to see if Vibrio infection in pregnancy can cause behavior or learning issues for the child.

 Breastfeeding while I have Vibrio:

 Breast milk may help protect babies from many kinds of bacteria.
-One study has suggested that breastfeeding helped to reduce the risk of cholera in the infant when the breastfeeding person was sick.
-Another study suggested that a common probiotic (bacteria) in the breast milk helped to reduce the growth of Vibrio cholerae.
+One study has suggested that breastfeeding helped to reduce the risk of cholera in the infant whose parent was sick.
+Another study suggested that a common probiotic (bacteria) in breast milk helped to reduce the growth of Vibrio cholerae.
 Therefore, it may not be necessary to stop breastfeeding with a Vibrio infection.
 If a breastfeeding person thinks they have a Vibrio infection, they should talk to their healthcare provider.
-If they suspect that baby has symptoms, such as an infected wound, fever, or severe diarrhea, they should contact the child’s healthcare provider.
+If they suspect that the baby has symptoms, such as an infected wound, fever, or severe diarrhea, they should contact the child’s healthcare provider.
 Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 If a male has Vibrio, can it make it harder to get a partner pregnant or increase the chance of birth defects?